Joinable Search over Multi-source Spatial Datasets: Overlap, Coverage, and Efficiency: Related Work

 \myparagraph{Maximum Coverage Problem} The maximum coverage problem (\MCP) is a classical problem in combinatorics~\cite{Hochbaum1998}.
-Given a universe of elements $\mathcal{U} = \{e_1, e_2,\dots, e_n\}$ and a collection of sets $\mathcal{S} = \{S_1, S_2,\dots, S_m\}$, where each $S_i$ is a subset of $\mathcal{U}$, the objective of the \MCP is to select a fixed number ($k$) of sets, such that the total number of elements covered by the selected sets is maximized.
-The \MCP has been proven to be NP-hard~\cite{Hochbaum1998}.
+Given a universe of elements $\mathcal{U} = \{e_1, e_2,\dots, e_n\}$ and a collection of sets $\mathcal{S} = \{S_1, S_2,\dots, S_m\}$, where each $S_i$ is a subset of $\mathcal{U}$, the objective of \MCP is to select a fixed number ($k$) of sets, such that the total number of elements covered by the selected sets is maximized.
+Over the past two decades, \MCP and its variants have been extensively studied, such as the budgeted \MCP~\cite{KhullerMN99}, the weighted \MCP~\cite{Vazirani2001}, the connected \MCP~\cite{VandinUR2011}, and the generalized \MCP~\cite{CohenK08}.
+These variants share the common objective of selecting sets to maximize the total weight of elements in the union set.

-Over the past two decades, the \MCP has been extensively studied, with many \MCP variants proposed.
-Vazirani et al.~\cite{Vazirani2001} proposed a weighted \MCP, where each element in $\mathcal{U}$ has a weight, and the objective is to maximize the total weights of the covered elements.
-Khuller et al.~\cite{KhullerMN99} added budget constraints to \MCP, assigning each set a cost.
-The goal is to select a combination of sets to maximize the number of covered elements without violating budget constraints.
-The generalized \MCP~\cite{CohenK08} can be regarded as a combination of the above two variants.
-However, in the generalized \MCP, the weight of an element is not predetermined but depends on which collection covers it.

-\myparagraph{Remarks} The challenges of spatial dataset search over multiple data sources are three-fold: 1) there is no efficient framework to support spatial dataset join and union searches; 2) solving spatial dataset search based on set coverage is highly complex because it is NP-hard; and 3) the search process has high communication cost due to frequent interactions.
+However, it is worth noting that our \MCQC has a unique challenge: finding the datasets that are directly or indirectly connected to the query and maximizing the union of elements contained by the found datasets and query.
+The existing solutions are designed for different constraints and cannot be used directly to solve our problem.
+Secondly, among the existing solutions, greedy algorithms are one of the most efficient ways.
+However, they need to traverse all candidate datasets and perform the exact computation, which is very time-consuming.
+Therefore, efficient indexes are urgently needed to speed up the search process.